it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 ### Environment Management/Patching and Updating

 Maturity level 3 requires a list of components and versions.
-This list should be submitted to the RABET-V iteration a evidence of recent patches.
+This list should be submitted to the RABET-V iteration as evidence of recent patches.

 ### Operational Management/Data Protection